syncfusion-content/ej2-react-docs/ej2-react/grid/nextjs-getting-started.md

 domainurl: ##DomainURL##
 ---

-# Creating a Next.js Application Using Syncfusion React Data Grid Component
+# Getting Started with React Grid Component in the Next.js

 This section provides a step-by-step guide for creating a Next.js application and integrating the Syncfusion<sup style="font-size:70%">&reg;</sup> React Grid component.